cillustrisimo/openai_gnome_chatbot/README.md

 ---

-### Take advantage of the sweet gift of OpenAI, take advantage of fresh new perspectives.
-Take advantage of Mr. Sneed.
+### "Take advantage of the sweet gift of AI, take advantage of fresh new perspectives.
+Take advantage of Mr. Sneed."
+_-Industry Leading AI Researchers_